 Adverse Possession: What Is It And How Does It Work?

 You may be surprised to learn that trespassers can actually take possession of a portion of your property without your consent.
 This is known as adverse possession.
-Of course, adverse possession is circumstantial.

 This may seem intimidating to homeowners, but understanding how it works and how to prevent it can help.
 There are a lot of elements that are at play before strangers can take an owner’s property.
 Read on to learn more about adverse possession and how it works so that you can avoid it.